Quick Summary

 Empathy is the ability to put yourself in the shoes of others and understand their thoughts and feelings.
 It’s an essential interpersonal skill that helps you to connect with others on a deeper level, build trust, and foster stronger relationships.

 Leadership is not just about directing others but also about inspiring them to achieve their goals.
-Good leaders exhibit strong interpersonal skills, such as communication, empathy, and collaboration, to motivate and guide their teams toward success.
+Good leaders exhibit strong skills, such as communication, empathy, and collaboration, to motivate and guide their teams toward success.

+Active listening involves fully concentrating on the speaker, understanding their message, and responding thoughtfully, which enhances communication effectiveness.
 Active listening is another critical interpersonal skill that involves paying attention to what others are saying, asking questions, and clarifying information.
 It helps you to understand others’ perspectives and build stronger relationships based on mutual respect and understanding.

 Negotiation skills are essential in both personal and professional settings.
 You need to be able to find common ground, make compromises, and work towards mutually beneficial outcomes.